Pregnancy and childbirth in France_Personal Experiences

 Registration of Birth at Indian Embassy

-Apply for the registration of birth with the Indian Embassy.
-Fill out the online form on the MHA India website.
+• Apply for the registration of birth with the Indian Embassy.
+Fill out the online form on indiancitizenshiponline.nic.in, under Registration of birth of a minor child at an Indian Consulate Under Section 4(1) of the Citizenship Act, 1955.

-Within 20 days of doing the above, visit the VFS center, and submit your application in person, with the baby.
+• Within 20 days of doing the above, visit the VFS center, and submit your application in person, with the baby.
 The VFS people do check the presence of the baby.
 This process will cost about 50-55€ for the delivery of the certificate.
-You can find the complete details on the VFS website
+You can find the complete details on the VFS website.
+For VFS appointments, select Indian Service.

 Indian Passport Application